 As you can see in this sample post, two lines of content are visible, allowing the reader to sneak a peek at what the article looks like.
 After those two sentences of content, your reader can click the “Continue Reading” link to access the full article.

 Creating a great user experience is the name of the game when it comes to blogging.
 Content is absolutely king.
+Check out my article on how to write articles for affiliate marketing here.

 No more walls of text greeting your readers.
 You’ll now have an organized summary of each post to showcase.
 Your readers will be able to see more of your content at one time and easily decide on which article they’d like to dive into.